Skip to main content

 Insurer premium surcharge rate

-The amount each insurer is assessed is determined by multiplying 4.21% by the designated statistical reporting (DSR) pure premium for calendar-year 2022.
+The amount each insurer is assessed is determined by multiplying 4.17% by the designated statistical reporting (DSR) pure premium for calendar-year 2023.
 The total amount assessed is divided into two invoices, the first due Aug.
-1, 2023, and the second due Feb.
-1, 2024 (unless the total amount due is $1,000 or less).
+1, 2024, and the second due Feb.
+1, 2025 (unless the total amount due is $1,000 or less; then the entire amount is due Aug.
+1, 2024).

 Self-insured assessment rate